Anilkumarsunkesula/vsts/test.md

   After completing this lab, you will be able to:

- - Deploy Key Vault resources

- - Deploy Azure VM using Key Vault secret
+ - Deploy Key Vault resource

  - Remove lab resource